 Social Tennis Timetable

 These “drop-in” sessions are a great opportunity to meet other members and enjoy some doubles play without having arranged play in advance.
-There follow the usual session times: if in any doubt, double-check the session is on before you attend, by looking at the eBooking app – see “Guidance…” below.
+Following are the usual session times: if in any doubt, double-check the session is on before you attend, by looking at the eBooking app – see “Guidance…” below.
 You can also ask to be added to the Social Whatsapp Group – again, see “Guidance..” – which is handy for asking: “Is anyone going today…?”, etc. “Drop- in” to as many of these sessions as you want to – any or all!

 Tuesday, 10 am 1 pm, Courts 2 & 3

-Thursday, 10 am – 1 pm, Courts 2, 3 & 4
+Thursday, 10 am – 1 pm, Courts 2, 3 (& 4)

-Saturday, 1.30 – 4 pm, Courts 2, 3, 4 (sometimes 5)
+Saturday, 1.30 – 4 pm, Courts 2, 3, 4 (sometimes in Summer, Ct 5)

-Sunday Courts, 10 am – 12.30pm Courts 2 & 3 (sometimes 4)
+Sunday Courts, 10 am – 12.00pm Courts 2 & 3 (sometimes in Summer Ct 4)

 Guidance for members